 - Sari Miller-Antonio, Associate Dean, College of Arts, Humanities, and Social Sciences, Chair and Professor, Anthropology

 - Oddmund Myhre, Dean, College of Education, Kinesiology, and Social Work

-- Chris Nagel, Speaker-elect of the Faculty, Lecturer, Philosophy
+- Chris Nagel, Speaker of the Faculty, Lecturer, Philosophy

 - Keith Nainby, Faculty Fellow for Advising, Chair and Professor, Communication Studies

 - Paz Olivérez, Interim Vice President for Student Affairs

 - Neisha Rhodes, Director for Presidential Initiatives, Office of the President

 - Ronald Rodriguez, Dean of Library Services

 - Rosalee Billingslea Rush, Senior Associate Vice President for Communications, Marketing and Media Relations